cicorias/njit-dl-project1/readme.md

 > '--momentum', type=float, default=0.8, help='momentum'

-> '--replay', type=float, default=0.15, help='proportion of training examples to replay'
+> '--replay', type=float, default=0.0, help='proportion of training examples to replay'

+> '--importance', type=int, default=0.0, help='EWC importance criterion'

 Of course, the script is made publicly available, so further modifications (e.g. different classifiers, or a New Instances scenario) can easily be implemented -- pull requests are welcome.